lalvarezpoli/lalvarezpoli/README.md

 ## Interests

-Outside of data science, I'm an avid sports fan with a passion for golf, football, and tennis.
+Outside of data science, I'm an avid sports fan with a passion for golf, tennis, and football.
 I've spent the last 6 months training for a full marathon, challenging myself both mentally and physically to get the better out of myself.

 ## Let's Connect!